 - Populations that might be positively impacted by ongoing public health work

-- Help connecting to one another, or to useful resources and networks, to solve public health challenges
+- Connect to one another or to useful resources and networks, to solve public health challenges

-- Assistance planning and implementing unique scholar-driven activities related to public health practice, research, education and advocacy
+- Plan and implement unique scholar-driven activities related to public health practice, research, education and advocacy

-- Eligibility for special funding opportunities or awards
+- Engage in special funding opportunities or awards

-- Support from the Institute’s communication infrastructure to disseminate news about scholars’ public health work through multiple channels including website, email newsletter, social media or other tailored approaches
+- Receive support from the Institute’s communication infrastructure to disseminate news about scholars’ public health work through multiple channels including website, email newsletter, social media or other tailored approaches

-- Comprehensive communications about public health events and opportunities
+- Receive comprehensive communications about public health events and opportunities